fhidalgor/mutagenesis_visualization/docs/index.rst

 Getting Started
 ===============

 In this chapter, you will find how to install the package (:ref:`installation guide`) and how to rapidly test that the software is up and running (:ref:`quick demo`).
+You will also find a workflow.

 .. toctree::
    :maxdepth: 1